-Configure HTTPS on a Front Door (classic) custom domain
+Configure HTTPS on an Azure Front Door (classic) custom domain

 Important